petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/using-a-search-blueprint-on-a-search-page.md

 ![The blueprint ID is listed in the Blueprints application.](./using-a-search-blueprint-on-a-search-page/images/01.png)

 Unless you're already using the Low Level Search Options widget on your search page, the Blueprints Options widget is more convenient for setting a blueprint.
-If you need to set other Search Context Attributes, perhaps for testing a blueprint, use the Low Level Search Options widget.
+If you must set other Search Context Attributes, perhaps for testing a blueprint, use the Low Level Search Options widget.

 ## Applying Additional Search Context Attributes